mcm223/dwa15-spring2018/php/imports.md

 ## include vs. require
 The difference between include and require is that include will not throw an error if the file is not found.

-To demonstrate, imagine you're trying to open a file called `foobar.php` but, for whatever reason, it doesn't exist.
+To demonstrate, imagine you're trying to open a file called `foobar.php` but, for whatever reason, it does not exist.

 This would cause an error:
 ```php